Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-Opportunities For Accountants In The Web Economy
+Online Opportunities For Accountants

-This page should include services such as:
+Your page will include all the services and products you offer, such as:

 - Taxation – preparation, planning, reviewing, auditing, advising, problem resolution